dsharris/WP-AJAX-EJS-_/README.md

 1. Rename *wp-config-sample.local* to *wp-config.local*.
 Treat it like you typically would *wp-config.php*.
 2. Consider renaming the theme directory to something related to the client (instead of "*wp-theme*").
 3. Choose between SASS or SCSS when setting up your environment.
-4. Don't forget to update *<theme directory>/sass/style.sass* with the theme info like you usually would.
+4. Don't forget to update *<theme directory>/assets/sass/style.sass* with the theme info like you usually would.
 5. SASS/Compass is configured in the theme's directory, so you can `compass watch` from there.
 6. When setting up your WP installation, DO NOT USE 'admin' AS THE DEFAULT USERNAME.
-7. Activate WP Migrate DB Pro using our license: `cb20fe1d-8e53-4c9c-a460-9a83b0ff2f88`
+7. Activate WP Migrate DB Pro using our license (LastPass: Shared-40Digits Misc -> WP Migrate DB Pro)
-8. Activate Gravity Forms with our license: `882ec6346d4cbf91ff13565dea0d500c`
+8. Activate Gravity Forms with our license (LastPass: Shared-40Digits Misc -> Gravity Forms dev license)
 9. Once the PM gets you the API key in BugHerd, place it in the footer's script tag.